aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 In this lab we went through all the normal steps of firmware development--albeit as all manual steps.
 The process is similar to normal software development where you write code, compile, debug, and then repeat.
 In the case of firmware development, especially when working with hardware peripherals, the added step is flashing the firmware to development board.

+While Cloud9 is a fully integrated development environment, we only used it to edit and build the firmware, and have not taken full advantage of its capabilities.

+While we used manual processes to illustrate the various steps, we would normally automate and use specific tools to make the development process more streamlined, consistent, and to reduce errors.
 All of the steps completed manually can be automated.
-In a production environment, the development process could operate in this manner:
+In a more automated environment, the development process could operate in this manner:

 1. Developer uses local IDE with integrated test and debugging tools (non-physical) to write code, commits to source control
 1. Source control commit triggers AWS CodeBuild with toolchain image to compile code and update the `.bin` files to an Amazon S3 bucket.